Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 ![435117.jpg]({{site.baseurl}}/media/435117.jpg)

-If you follow the AI world, you've probably heard about AlphaGo, Google DeepMind's revolutionary program to play the game of Go better than the grandmasters.
-Go was once thought impossible for machines to play: it has more board positions ($$10^17010170$$) than there are atoms in the universe.
+If you follow the AI world, you've probably heard about AlphaGo.

+The ancient Chinese game of Go was once thought impossible for machines to play.
+It has more board positions ($$10^17010170$$) than there are atoms in the universe.
+The top grandmasters regularly trounced the best computer Go programs with absurd (10 or 15 stone!) handicaps, justifying their decisions in terms of abstract strategic concepts -- _joseki, fuseki, sente, tenuki, balance_ -- that they believed computers would never be able to learn.
+But